• HOME

 HOT PAPER LIVE LOVE

-LIVE STREAMED VIDEO PERFORMANCE
+LIVE STREAMED COLLAGE-PERFORMANCE

 Premiere: Divadlo X10, Online live performance, Prague, Czech Republic, 18.05.2020